Some common questions answered

 Will you analyse or judge me?

 You will never be judged for any thought, feeling, decision or action you have taken.
-We are simply here to help you as much as possible.
+I am simply here to help you as much as possible.

 As a counsellor trained in applied psychology, I may be able to offer some insight to help you understand human thinking and behaviour.
 If it is relevant and helpful I may share some of that knowledge with you.